 If the private and public parts are based on the same technology, the IT department will find it easier to build this type of unified service catalog.
 For applications with sensitive data that have to stay in the company, IT can then offer virtual machines with appropriate specifications.
 For less critical workloads that can operate in a public cloud, IT offers a VM with exactly the same specification – but at significantly lower cost.
 This means that users in specialist departments can select the services they need from private or public instances at the click of a mouse, without neglecting requirements such as scalability, security and governance.

 7: Provide remote locations without network infrastructure with the cloud

 Whether it be an oil rig, space station or remote research facility: Not every location can be easily supplied with a fast Internet connection.
-With the Open Telekom Cloud Hybrid Solution, companies can also use IT resources in remote locations as a private cloud – regardless of the network connection.
+With the Open Telekom Cloud Hybrid, companies can also use IT resources in remote locations as a private cloud – regardless of the network connection.
 Telekom can implement the necessary servers directly where they are needed.
 A connection to the Internet or the public cloud is not absolutely necessary for operating them.

 8: Outlook: Using thermal energy from data centers sensibly